 A Collective Impact approach is being applied to the Adelaide Zero Project.
 Collective Impact provides a way to bring cross-sector organisations together to focus on a common goal, in this case achieving Functional Zero street homelessness in the City of Adelaide.

-The Don Dunstan Foundation is taking a coordination role for the first phase of the project.
+The Don Dunstan Foundation is the backbone organisation, taking a coordination role for the Adelaide Zero Project.

-If you are interested in being part of this project, please contact David Pearson, Executive Director.
+If you are interested in being part of this project, please contact us.